Corn Potage Flavor Puffed Snacks from Umaibo and Riska

-When it comes to popularity, “corn potage (コーンポタージュ)” flavor snacks are especially popular in Japan, so if you have a chance to shop at Japanese supermarkets or Dagashiya snack shops, you will find some different kinds lined up on the shelf in the snack and candy section.
+So if you have a chance to shop at Japanese supermarkets or Dagashiya, you will find some different varieties lined up on the shelf in the snack and candy section.

-Out of those, today I will introduce 2 best-selling corn potage snacks (corn puffs) from Umaibo and Riska that have been widely enjoyed in Japan for decades.
+Out of those, today I will introduce two best-selling corn potage snacks (corn puffs) from Umaibo and Riska, which have been widely enjoyed in Japan for decades.

 Umaibo Corn Potage Flavor

-Umaibo is a bar of corn puff that has been a favorite treat of Japanese children since it went on the market in 1979.
-It is one of the most famous Dagashi snacks, and sometimes dubbed “The King of Dagashi”.
+Umaibo is a long-selling corn puff stick first released in 1979.
+It is one of the best and most famous Dagashi snacks, sometimes called “The King of Dagashi”.

-One primary reason why Umaibo is popular with kids is that Umaibo only costs 10 yen (about 0.1 USD) and comes in many unique flavors.
-Of all the Umaibo bars, the Corn Potage flavor is the most popular.
+Umaibo is especially popular with children because it only costs 10 yen (about 0.1 USD), comes in many unique flavors.
+Of all the flavors, this Corn Potage flavor is the most popular.

-Umaibo’s texture is somewhat hard compared to other corn puffs, and the Dagashi is so tasty for the price of 10 yen.
+Umaibo’s texture is somewhat hard, compared to other corn puffs, but this Dagashi treat is so tasty for the price of 10 yen.